 Display ads can retarget searchers who have interacted with you online but have not yet converted.
 Tracking cookies will follow those searchers around the web and target them with your ads.

 Video Ad Campaigns

 Video campaigns let you show video ads on YouTube and other websites.
 They can be displayed before or after YouTube videos.

-Some Video campaign types can help you boost general awareness of your brand.
-Others are designed to drive conversions or get people to shop on your back to website via retargeting.
+Some Video campaigns can help you boost general awareness of your brand.
+Others are designed to drive conversions or get people back to your website via retargeting.